collision theory

 CaCO3 + 2HCl(aq) CaCl2(aq) + CO2(g) + H2O(l)

-We can measure the rate of reaction by recording the mass loss over time.
-You can see in the diagram below that if both reactions are started at the same time then the flask with the smaller pieces of calcium carbonate; that is the calcium carbonate chips with the largest surface area reacts fastest and loses the most mass; 0.9g compared to 0.5g in the first conical flask.
+The diagram below shows two flasks filled with 5g of calcium carbonate and 30ml of hydrochloric acid, you can see in the diagram below that if both reactions are started at the same time then the flask with the smaller pieces of calcium carbonate; that is the calcium carbonate chips with the largest surface area reacts fastest and loses the most mass; 0.9g compared to 0.5g in the first conical flask.

 Apparatus diagram showing how to measure the rate of a reaction by measuring the loss in mass using solids with different surface areas.